 Further characterization of aiPSCs was performed by Dai et al[138], who were able to produce aiPSCs-derived neurons.
 So far, perhaps the most exciting potential application of these cells is vaccine production and related research[147,148].
-In those reports, it is shown that aiPSCs grown in modified conditions possess great potential as candidates for Newcastle disease virus production, serving as a suitable replacement for the embryonating eggs currently used for vaccine generation[147].
+In those reports, it is shown that aiPSCs grown in modified conditions possess great potential as candidates for Newcastle disease virus production serving as a suitable replacement for the embryonating eggs currently used for vaccine generation[147].
 It should be possible to generate aiPSCs more tolerant to the Newcastle disease virus, which might eventually also be employed in disease-resistant poultry studies[148].
 These newly developed methodologies represent a great potential application of aiPSCs to future livestock, health and food security.

 EXOTIC ANIMALS

 The most obvious reason for generating iPSC from exotic animals is species conservation.
-Genetic material can be stored and expanded upon demand in the form of viable and proliferating iPSC.
-Ideally, protocols will be developed to differentiate such iPSC into primordial germ cells and, subsequently, generate egg and sperm cells to facilitate in vitro fertilization.
+Genetic material can be stored and expanded on demand in the form of viable and proliferating iPSCs.
+Ideally, protocols would be developed to differentiate such iPSCs into primordial germ cells and subsequently generate egg and sperm cells to facilitate in vitro fertilization.
 Such efforts form the basis for the generation of iPSC from Madrillus leucophaeus (primate/drill) and Ceratotherium simum cottoni (northern white rhinoceros).
-Both species teeter on the brink of extinction and so the generation of iPSC from these might be beneficial for species conservation.
-Drill iPSC lines were generated using retroviral vectors containing the human sequences for OCT4, SOX2, KLF4 and cMYC.
+Both species teeter on the brink of extinction, and the generation of iPSCs might be beneficial for species conservation.
+Drill iPSC lines were generated using retroviral vectors containing the human sequences for OCT4, SOX2, KLF4 and c-MYC.
 The fibroblast source originated from a 15-year-old drill.
 All factors integrated successfully into the drill genome and the authors were able to show that exogenous transcription factors ceased to be expressed whilst the endogenous drill transcription factors became activated.
 Drill iPSC were karyotypically normal and exhibited the potential to form teratomas containing all three lineages (ectoderm, endoderm and mesoderm)[149].

 The same report describes the generation of iPSC from northern white rhinoceros.
-Here, the same human genes for OCT4, SOX2, KLF4 and cMYC were delivered using the retro VSV-G virus system.
+Here, the same human genes for OCT4, SOX2, KLF4 and c-MYC were delivered using the retro VSV-G virus system.
 These also integrated successfully with the exception of KLF4.
 Similar to the drill iPSC, exogenous gene expression was silenced and endogenous gene expression initiated.
-NRW iPSC were karyotypically normal and gave rise to teratomas[149] (Supplemental material 8).
+Northern white rhinoceros iPSCs were karyotypically normal and gave rise to teratomas[149] (Supplemental material 8).
 These are extremely promising results for species conservation, but it remains to be seen whether these iPSCs can be used for SCNT or for the generation of in vitro germ cells.

 Most efforts have centered upon the generation of iPSC from monkeys.
-Again, species conservation forms one aspect of such efforts, but another facet is the possibility of applying these monkeys and their iPSC in biomedical research.
-Monkeys share a high degree of genetic, anatomical, physiological, and cardiological similarities with humans[150-152].
-Consequently, monkey iPSC and monkey models represent powerful models for drug development.
-To date, iPSC have been generated from rhesus monkey[18,153,154].
-Whilst the first two of these studies[18,154] used retroviral approaches, the more recent report[153] generated rhesus monkey iPSC using non-integrative episomal plasmids (Supplemental material 8).
-In a further notable study[155], the retroviral method was employed to derive iPSC from rhesus monkeys with Huntington’s disease (Supplemental material 8).
-These monkeys and their iPSC are not only very valuable for testing potential drug candidates, but could also be used to investigate autologous and allogenic cell transplantations and graft incorporations as well as safety assessment of CRISPR/Cas9 gene-edited transplants.
+Again, species conservation forms one aspect of such efforts, but another facet is the possibility of applying these monkeys and their iPSCs in biomedical research.
+Monkeys share a high degree of genetic, anatomical, physiological and cardiological similarities with humans[150-152].
+Consequently, monkey iPSCs and monkey models represent powerful models for drug development.
+To date, iPSCs have been generated from rhesus monkeys[18,153,154].
+Whilst the first two of these studies[18,154] used retroviral approaches, the more recent report[153] generated rhesus monkey iPSCs using non-integrative episomal plasmids (Supplemental material 8).
+In a further notable study[155], the retroviral method was employed to derive iPSCs from rhesus monkeys with Huntington’s disease (Supplemental material 8).
+These monkeys and their iPSCs were not only very valuable for testing potential drug candidates but could also be used to investigate autologous and allogenic cell transplantations and graft incorporations as well as safety assessment of CRISPR/Cas9 gene-edited transplants.